 - Size of property doesn’t coincide with buyer’s plans

 - Buyer is planning custom renovations

 - Buyer/seller is fine with postponing the purchase in search of a better deal

-Transferring the ownership of a property from the seller to the buyer takes about 8 weeks but is possible to last even longer than this.
+Transferring the ownership of a property from the seller to the buyer takes about 8 weeks but can last even longer than this.

-Hiring an experienced solicitor is the key to minimising the time, required to complete the conveyancing procedure.
-A skilled professional will be very familiar with all requirements and possible threats of the ownership transfer process.
+Hiring an experienced solicitor is the key to minimising the time required to complete the conveyancing process.
+A skilled professional will be very familiar with all requirements and specifics of the ownership transfer process.

-In case you notice any of the things listed below, expect to deal with delays in the conveyancing procedure:
+In case you notice any of the things listed below, expect to deal with delays in the conveyancing process: